 Katarina O'Donnell, M.C., C.Psych

-Katarina O’Donnell, M.C., C.Psych is a Registered Psychologist with the College of Psychologists of Ontario, and a member of the Ontario Psychological Association.
-Katarina’s professional background includes a Master’s Degree in Counselling Psychology from Athabasca University, Alberta and experience providing psychological services to adults.
-She has worked with adults of various ages in settings such as family practice clinics and the University of Calgary Wellness Centre.
+PsychologistKatarina O’Donnell is a registered Psychologist with the College of Psychologists of Ontario and a member of the Ontario Psychological Association.
+She currently works in private practice providing treatment services to adults.
+Katarina’s professional background includes a Master’s Degree in Counselling Psychology.
+In the past, Katarina has worked with young adults in a university counselling centre and adults of various ages in family physician clinics.

+Katarina works within a framework that incorporates Cognitive Behavioural Therapy (CBT) and Solution-Focused Therapy (SFT).
 Katarina has worked with adults to resolve concerns including depression, anxiety, stress management, relationship issues, emotional regulation, and life transitions.

 Katarina O’Donnell works out of the Oakville Location